This post contains affiliate links for your convenience.

 - You get the same Disney perks and service as you would at a more pricy Disney resort

-- Large pool with Mickey fountain and small kiddy pool with splash pad (I’m not sure that other value resorts have this area for small children).
-There are plenty of lounge chairs and tables with umbrella near by – we sat here many days while the kids swam, and ate our peanut butter and jelly sandwiches for lunch :)
+- Large pools and kiddie pools for kids of all ages.
+There are plenty of lounge chairs and tables with umbrellas near by – we sat here many days while the kids swam, and ate our peanut butter and jelly sandwiches for lunch :)

 - Cafeteria style food court.
 We ate one meal a day here and were able to split 2 adult size meals or a large pizza between the 5 of us, which allowed us to spend only $20.

 - The refillable cups – which are expensive at first (around $14) but we only bought 2 and refill them endlessly for the whole family during our entire stay.
 This would be our coffee in the morning, pop, water and tea all day long.
 They can be used at any of the Disney resorts (but not the theme parks unfortunately), so when we visited Animal Kingdom Lodge one night for dinner, we took the cups!
 PLEASE NOTE: There is some controversy surrounding the use of cups.
 Though we were told by Disney staff that the cups could be used at all other resorts, some places will tell you they can only be used at partnering resorts (for example: All Star Sports and All Star Music, etc).
 Check out some other great advice and info on the cups here: Disney Food Blog there is also an interesting post about Disney’s plans to crack down on the use of cups at other resorts and for those that bring them back year after year: System Experiment Check with a Disney cast member for up to date info!